neurodebian/neurodebian/sphinx/faq.rst

 Why is NeuroDebian not a Pure Blend?
+  This is in the works, but...

-  Because there is no need for it to become one, as the existing Debian Pure Blends already offer the desired functionality *within* Debian.
+  There is no need for it to become one, as the existing Debian Pure Blends already offer the desired functionality *within* Debian.
 Similar to Pure Blends, NeuroDebian's goal is to provide software for neuroscientists using the Debian operating system, and therefore the ultimate goal is to get all relevant software **into Debian**.

   However, various reasons exist that prevent a particular software from entering Debian.
 Some are temporary, i.e. a package is already useable, but